Shawn Skinner

-Background
+Early career

 Skinner was born and raised in St. John's, Newfoundland and Labrador.
 He studied at Memorial University of Newfoundland (MUN) before earning a diploma in applied arts from Cabot College and a Certificate in Adult Education from St. Francis Xavier University.
 In 1998, he became a member of the Canadian Institute of Management, from which he was granted the Professional Manager designation.
 For 20 years Skinner operated Keyin Technical College in St. John's, a private college specializing in business, information technology and health-related fields.
 From 1993 to 1997 he served as ward two councillor on St. John's City Council.

 Provincial politics

 In November 2002, Skinner lost the Progressive Conservative Party (PC Party) nomination in St. John's Centre to Paul Brown, who had been the party's candidate in the previous two elections.
 However, Brown resigned as the party's candidate the following year and Skinner won the nomination for the district in August 2003.
-In the October 2003, election Skinner easily defeated Minister of Finance Joan Marie Aylward, winning 55% of the popular vote.
+In the October 2003 election, Skinner easily defeated Minister of Finance Joan Marie Aylward, winning 55% of the popular vote.
 In 2006, Skinner was appointed Parliamentary Assistant to Premier Danny Williams.